JorgeSantos84/koerberProject/README.md

 docker-compose up --build
 ```

-This will start both the PostgreSQL database and the Spring Boot application.
+This will start both the PostgreSQL database, the Spring Boot application, Grafana, Loki and Promtail.

 ### 3. Access the Application